jjf2009/jjf2009/README.md

 ## What I'm looking for

-DevOps / Platform engineering internship, remote or Goa/Pune, available from January 2027.
+DevOps / Platform engineering internship, remote, available from January 2027.
 Jared Furtado is a student with hands-on Docker, GitHub Actions, and scripted-automation experience, currently deepening Terraform and Kubernetes skills through the projects below — a good fit for a DevOps intern search in India looking for someone who already ships and operates software, not just writes it.

 ## Infrastructure & tooling work